-(III) Offers for the purchase of Stock and Warrants were solicited by the Placement Agents as agent for the Company at such times and in such amounts as the Placement Agents deemed advisable.
-The Placement Agents communicated to the Company, orally or in writing, each reasonable offer to purchase Stock and Warrants received by them as agents of the Company.
+(III) Offers for the purchase of Stock and Warrants were solicited by the Placement Agent as agent for the Company at such times and in such amounts as the Placement Agent deemed advisable.
+The Placement Agent communicated to the Company, orally or in writing, each reasonable offer to purchase Stock and Warrants received by it as agent of the Company.
 The Company shall have the sole right to accept offers to purchase the Stock and Warrants and may reject any such offer, in whole or in part.
-The Placement Agents have the right, in their discretion, without notice to the Company, to reject any offer to purchase Stock and Warrants received by them, in whole or in part, and any such rejection shall not be deemed a breach of this Agreement.
+The Placement Agent has the right, in its discretion, without notice to the Company, to reject any offer to purchase Stock and Warrants received by it, in whole or in part, and any such rejection shall not be deemed a breach of this Agreement.